myshell-ai/AIlice/README.md

 Generating prompts from dialogue history and the internal state is nearly a standardized process, although developers still have the freedom to choose entirely different generation logic.
 The primary challenge for developers is to create a system prompt template, which is pivotal for the agent and often demands the most effort to perfect.
 However, this task revolves entirely around crafting natural language prompts.

+#### Scripting Language: From Text to Reality
+AIlice utilizes a simple scripting language embedded within text to map the text-based capabilities of LLMs to the real world.
+This straightforward scripting language includes non-nested function calls and mechanisms for creating and referencing variables, as well as operations for concatenating text content.
+Its purpose is to enable LLMs to exert influence on the world more naturally: from smoother text manipulation abilities to simple function invocation mechanisms, and multimodal variable operation capabilities.

+The basic syntax is as follows:

+Variable Definition:
+VAR_NAME := <!|"SOME_CONTENT"|!>

+Function Calls/Variable References/Text Concatenation:
+!FUNC_NAME<!|"...", '...', VAR_NAME1, "Execute the following code: \n" + VAR_NAME2, ...|!>

+The basic variable types are str/AImage/various multimodal types.
+The str type is consistent with Python's string syntax, supporting triple quotes and escape characters.

+This constitutes the entirety of the embedded scripting language.

+The variable definition mechanism introduces a way to extend the context window, allowing LLMs to record important content into variables to prevent forgetting.
+During system operation, various variables are automatically defined.
+For example, if a block of code wrapped in triple backticks is detected within a text message, a variable is automatically created to store the code, enabling the LLM to reference the variable to execute the code, thus avoiding the time and token costs associated with copying the code in full.
+Furthermore, some module functions may return data in multimodal types rather than text.
+In such cases, the system automatically defines these as variables of the corresponding multimodal type, allowing the LLM to reference them (the LLM might send them to another module for processing).

+#### Multimodal: Collaboration of Rich Text and Variable Mechanisms
+In the long run, LLMs are bound to evolve into multimodal models capable of seeing and hearing.
+Therefore, the exchanges between AIlice's agents should be in rich text, not just plain text.
+While Markdown provides some capability for marking up multimodal content, it is insufficient.
+Hence, we will need an extended version of Markdown in the future to include various embedded multimodal data such as videos and audio.

+Let's take images as an example to illustrate the multimodal mechanism in AIlice.
+When agents receive text containing Markdown-marked images, the system automatically inputs them into a multimodal model to ensure the model can see these contents.
+Markdown typically uses paths or URLs for marking, so we have expanded the Markdown syntax to allow the use of variable names to reference multimodal content.

+Another minor issue is how different agents with their own internal variable lists exchange multimodal variables.
+This is simple: the system automatically checks whether a message sent from one agent to another contains internal variable names.
+If it does, the variable content is passed along to the next agent.

+Why do we go to the trouble of implementing an additional multimodal variable mechanism when marking multimodal content with paths and URLs is much more convenient?
+This is because marking multimodal content based on local file paths is only feasible when AIlice runs entirely in a local environment, which is not the design intent.
+AIlice is meant to be distributed, with the core and modules potentially running on different computers, and it might even load services running on the internet to provide certain computations.
+This makes returning complete multimodal data more attractive.
+Of course, these designs made for the future might be over-engineering, and if so, we will modify them in the future.

+#### Self-Expansion: Growing Like a Tree
+One of the goals of AIlice is to achieve introspection and self-expansion (which is why our logo features a butterfly with its reflection in the water).
+This would enable her to understand her own code and build new functionalities, including new external interaction modules (i.e. new functions) and new types of agents (APrompt class).
+As a result, the knowledge and capabilities of LLMs would be more thoroughly unleashed.

+Implementing self-expansion involves two parts.
+On one hand, new modules and new types of agents (APrompt class) need to be dynamically loaded during runtime and naturally integrated into the computational system to participate in processing, which we refer to as dynamic loading.
+On the other hand, AIlice needs the ability to construct new modules and agent types.

+The dynamic loading mechanism itself is of great significance: it represents a novel software update mechanism.
+We can allow AIlice to search for its own extension code on the internet, check the code for security, fix bugs and compatibility issues, and ultimately run the extension as part of itself.
+Therefore, AIlice developers only need to place their contributed code on the internet, without the need to merge into the main codebase or consider any other installation methods.
+The implementation of the dynamic loading mechanism is continuously improving.
+Its core lies in the extension packages providing some text describing their functions.
+During runtime, each agent in AIlice finds suitable functions or agent types to solve sub-problems for itself through semantic matching and other means.

+Building new modules is a relatively simple task, as the interface constraints that modules need to meet are very straightforward.
+We can teach LLMs to construct new modules through an example.
+The more complex task is the self-construction of new agent types (APrompt class), which requires a good understanding of AIlice's overall architecture.
+The construction of system prompts is particularly delicate and is a challenging task even for humans.
+Therefore, we pin our hopes on more powerful LLMs in the future to achieve introspection, allowing AIlice to understand herself by reading her own source code (for something as complex as a program, the best way to introduce it is to present itself), thereby constructing better new agents.

 ### Comparison